sinh-png/Kala/README.md

 			var rect = new Rectangle(200, 100);
 			rect.position.setOrigin(100, 50);

-			// Eac of these transformation has its own origin point.
+			// Each of these transformation has their own origin point.
 			// Skewing and rotation angle values are in degrees. rect.scale.setOrigin(100, 50);
 			rect.skew.set(40, 0, 100, 50);